 Can Baby Wear Bunting in a Car Seat?

-As long as it can be put on after baby is buckled in safely (like the shower cap-like covers mentioned above) then yes.
+As long as it can be put on after baby is buckled in safely (like the car seat covers mentioned above) then yes.
 But if they interfere with the straps or the buckles in any way, then you shouldn’t use them!

 Fortunately, you know how to keep baby warm in a car seat now, so you don’t have to worry about it!

 Dressing a Baby for a Car Seat in Winter: Final Thoughts

 Do you have any suggestions on other ways for how to dress baby in winter for car seat or how to keep kids warm while maintaining car seat safety?

 Kimberly blogs at teamcartwright.blogspot.com.
 She has a three year old son and twin ten month old daughters.
 She has spent three winters keeping her babies warm and safe in the freezing Midwest so she has become quite the pro on dressing baby for car seat tips!

 You can view more of my car seat safety posts here: